-Review by SMT 22/04/2020,06/05/2020, 21/05/2020, 04/06/2020, 18/06/2020 and 02/07/2020: Fire risk mitigation works are continuing to take place and there have been some delays to the delivery of the work as per the programme plan.
-Therefore in light of these outstanding issues it is appropriate the arrangements remain in place.

-Review by SMT 16/07/2020: The current position is that the majority of scheduled work has taken place across the Homes for Older People estate, with only a small number of tasks outstanding and will be undertaken from the end of July and should be complete by the end of August.
+Deview earead by CMT 09/01/2020 and CMT Review agreed by CMT 08/04/2020 and SMT 07/04/2020 Review by SMT 22/04/2020,06/05/2020, 21/05/2020, 04/06/2020, 18/06/2020 and 02/07/2020: Fire risk mitigation works are continuing to take place and there have been some delays to the delivery of the work as per th programme plan.
+Therefore in light of these outstanding issues it is appropriate the arrangements remain in place. е Review by SMT 16/07/2020 : The current position is that the majority of scheduled work has taken place across the Homes for Older People estate with only a small number of tasks outstanding an will be undertaken from the end of July and shou be complete by the end of August.
 This work relates to tasks that have been delayed due to disruption with the supply chain for key supplies due to the COVID-19 pandemic.
-Restrictions still remain in place for general visiting to the Homes for Older People as outlined in a separate Officer Decision Record, therefore these interim measures need to remain in place.

-Review by SMT 30/07/2020: Following ongoing work by officers note that the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
-We are continuing to issue payments to providers, for example for a day service as if the person is attending, however we are not charging the person as they have not attended.
-This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements needing to remain in place.
+Restrictions still remain in place for general visiting to the Homes for Older People as outlined in a separate Office Decision Record, therefore these interim measures need to remain in place. , id ild Review by SMT 30/07/2020: Following ongoing work by officers note that the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
+We are continuing to issue payments to providers, for example for a d service as if the person is attending, however we are not charging the person as they have not attended.
+This means we are doing what we can to support providers whilst services remain close or have limited operational activity due to social distancing requirements needing to remain in place. ) ay Signature and Date: Simon Stevens 22/03/2020